• Home

 • Environment: Google Direct

-Most of the tutorials on setting up Plex with Docker are based on the X86 architecture.
-If you set it up according to the docker image of plexinc/pms-docker, you will encounter an error in the docker container logs: stderr: exec /init: exec format error
+Most existing tutorials for setting up Plex via Docker are based on X86 architecture.
+If you set up using the plexinc/pms-docker Docker image, you will get an error in the Docker container logs: stderr: exec /init: exec format error

-This is because the Docker container you installed has a different architecture from your system.
+This is because the Docker container you installed does not match your system architecture.

-Therefore, find and install the ARM architecture PLEX from linuxserver/plex:
+Therefore, find the ARM architecture PLEX image at linuxserver/plex and start the installation:

 docker run \